madjugglers/pattern-book/01_maj_pattern_book.md

 If you're from Madison, then it's a handbook to what we do twice a week on Thursdays and Sundays, and if you don't know the patterns already then you probably will.
 This book is not intended to be an encyclopedia of all possible passing patterns (that would be a big book)!
+In fact, we don't include patterns just because they are *theoretically* possible; we include them if we have done them!

 The Madison Area Jugglers (MAJ) have been attempting, inventing, and